-Models of location-based social recommendation are diverse.
-For instance, LFBCA \cite{wang2013location} employs user's check-in records in linking users and locations, seen as two types of nodes, and constructs a bipartite graph, in which under the framework of the UBCF method the proximity between user-location pairs is measured by analyzing user's co-visits information.
-Besides, by using PageRank with BCA \cite{berkhin2006bookmark}, LFBCA also enhances such proximity measurement by employing user's social relationships in building relations between user nodes in the bipartite graph.
-However, there are two problems.
-First, ignoring the timeliness of user's location information could cause embarrassment, such as recommending a place where far away from the current location of users.
-To deal with it, users can be further subdivided into in-town and out-town ones \cite{ference2013location}.
-Second, user's location information is usually sparse because of the user's limited visits to new places due to economic or time cost constraints.
-For that, mining more side information of places, like their profiles given by users and the preferences from local people \cite{yin2013lcars}, as supplement is helpful.
-Among them, place profiles are particularly valuable because they reveal sentimental attributes, like user's positive or negative attitudes towards places as well as the changes of attitudes, which can be used to infer whether a place meets a user's sentimental preferences and needs.
-For instance, sentimental attributes can be used to measure the proximity between user-location or location-location pairs \cite{zhao2020personalized}, in which case the techniques of textual sentiment analysis \cite{shi2019survey,pereira2021survey} in NLP play a crucial role in extracting these sentimental attributes.
+For the purpose of incorporating user's location information in recommendation, models of location-based social recommendation are proposed.
+For instance, by means of user's check-in records to link users and locations, LFBCA \cite{wang2013location} constructs a bipartite graph, based on which the proximity between user-location pairs can be measured by analyzing users' co-visits under the UBCF framework.
+In addition, based on PageRank with BCA \cite{berkhin2006bookmark}, LFBCA can also utilize user's social relationships in uncovering (hidden) relations between users in the bipartite graph, in order to enhance the precision of proximity measurement.
+However, two flaws of LFBCA were clear.
+In the first place, ignoring the timeliness of user's location information could cause embarrassment, like recommending a place that is far away from one's current location.
+To deal with it, users can be subdivided into two categories: in-town and out-town \cite{ference2013location}.
+Second, user's location information is usually sparse because of one's limited visits to new places due to the constraints of his economic or time income.
+For that, digging out more side information of places, like their profiles given by users or local people's preferences for them \cite{yin2013lcars}, as a supplement is helpful.
+Among them, place profiles are particularly valuable because they can reveal sentimental attributes, like user's positive or negative attitudes towards these places, which can be used to infer whether a place meets a user's sentimental preferences and needs.
+For instance, sentimental attributes can be used to measure the proximity between user-location or location-location pairs \cite{zhao2020personalized}, in which case the techniques of textual sentiment analysis \cite{shi2019survey,pereira2021survey} in NLP could wield its predominance.
 In recent years, taking into account temporal factors in the location-based social recommendation is setting off a new tendency \cite{yao2018exploiting, jiang2015author}.